IoTPlay/homedig2/README.md

 1. Completed from previous release:

-  a) **Self-Discovery of Devices & Things**.
+    * **Self-Discovery of Devices & Things**.
 Completed this release. ~ "We will use the Homie mqtt self-discovery standard.
 [Homie - An MQTT Convention for IoT/M2M](https://homieiot.github.io). "

-  b) **Registry yaml** - in HomeKit - the `service` must be an array of required services, not just one service.
+    * **Registry yaml** - in HomeKit - the `service` must be an array of required services, not just one service.
 Homie standars solves this !

-  c) Make it **Multi Client** so that the same framework can be hosted centrally for different clients?
+    * Make it **Multi Client** so that the same framework can be hosted centrally for different clients?
 Solved.

 2. **dig2Msgr** using Telegram not completed yet.